-Giant City State Park is a 13.3 mile moderately trafficked loop trail located near Makanda, IL that features a river and is good for all skill levels.
+Red Cedar Trail is a 12 mile lightly trafficked loop trail located near Makanda, IL that features a waterfall and is good for all skill levels.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash